Over the last two weeks, the UK has been at the forefront of some of the biggest announcements to come out of COP26.

 The UK’s incoming legislation on emissions disclosures is built around recommendations from the Taskforce on Climate-related Financial Disclosures (TCFD).

-The TCFD is an industry-led group currently headed by US businessman and philanthropist Michael Bloomberg, which aims to help investors understand their financial exposure to climate risk.
+The TCFD is an industry-led group currently headed by US businessman Michael Bloomberg, which aims to help investors understand their financial exposure to climate risk.

 It was launched at the Paris COP21 in 2015 by the UK Financial Stability Board (FSB) and then-Governor of the Bank of England Mark Carney.